visual-antidote/Kentico.MVC.FormComponent.CategorySelector/README.md

 # Kentico 12 MVC Category Selector Form Component

-  ## Compatibility
+  ## Requirements
-Can be used on any Kentico 12 SP site (hotfix 29 or above).
+* Kentico **12.0.29** or later version is required to use this component.
 Installing on an older version of Kentico may cause problems.

 ### Kentico.MVC.FormComponent.CategorySelector